Sprouts-Framework/Sprouts-Project/README.md

 - [Troubleshooting](#troubleshooting)

 ## Introduction
 Sprouts Framework is based on Spring MVC 3.
-It provides a template with many classes .
-Thanks to this template, you will spend less time in developing use cases, since it abstracts you from repetitive tasks that may derive in code errors and bugs.
-Thanks to this abstraction, you will be able to develop case uses in less than two minutes.
+It provides a template that ease the use case implementation.
+Thanks to this, you will spend less time in developing use cases, since it abstracts you from repetitive tasks that may derive in code errors and bugs.
+With this abstraction, you will be able to develop case uses in less than two minutes.
 ## Features and technologies
 - [Spring MVC](http://projects.spring.io/spring-framework/) 3 as backend.
 - [JSP](http://www.oracle.com/technetwork/java/javaee/jsp/index.html) for HTML generation.